We hope you enjoy the beauty + peace of our four incredible locations.

 If you have any underlying health conditions, are pregnant, or are taking any medication please check with your doctor before using the sauna.

-If you start to feel nauseous, dizzy or have a headache please leave the sauna immediately and let us know.
+If you start to feel nauseous, dizzy or have a headache please leave the sauna immediately and alert the nearest person.

 Please see our covid policy below.